rebooting/K3s-Quick-Setup/Readme.md

 # Summary

-Condensing rancher tutorial to a single script
+Condensing Rancher tutorial to a single script (https://www.rancher.academy/courses/take/k3s-basics/)

 I ran this on a Rpi 5 , modify the architecture to suit your needs